Johnnynguyen1102/claimer/README.md

 ## Note

-The Entity Linker at the current state is still experimental and should not be used in production mode.
+The Claimer at the current state is still experimental and should not be used in production mode.